Paid feature. Webhook alert delivery requires a Growth, Team, or Enterprise plan — the alerts_enabled entitlement is off on Hobby.

 How it works

-When an alert fires or resolves, the platform sends an HTTP POST request to your configured webhook URL.
-The request includes the alert event payload and an x-agentmark-signature-256 header for signature verification.
-Your endpoint verifies the signature, processes the alert, and returns a 200 status code.
+When an alert fires or resolves, AgentMark Cloud sends an HTTP POST request to your configured webhook URL.
+The request body is the event payload and the x-agentmark-signature-256 header is an HMAC-SHA256 signature of the request body (using your webhook secret), formatted as sha256=<hex-digest>.
+Your endpoint verifies the signature, processes the alert, and returns a 2xx status.

 Setup